Dear Saints Community,

 The SaintsRiseUp Safe Return plan will guide our overall approach and expected behavior in light of our mission and Benedictine values.
 Our value of the year for 2020-2021 is COMMUNITY.
 We define this as sharing responsibility to create and support our Saints community while valuing the uniqueness of the individual, and manifesting the ability to adapt to circumstances without compromising our values.
 In fact, we are working on a Commitment to Community pledge that we expect to share with you soon.

-Attached you will find two documents, the COVID19 Back to Campus Preparedness Plan and a sample of signage you will see posted around our campuses and extended sites.
-Below are some highlights and expectations of that plan, as well as some additional information.
+Here is a sample of signage you will see posted around our campuses and extended sites.
+Below are some highlights and expectations of our Return to Campus plan, as well as some additional information.
 Coming soon will be our Employee Reopening Plan, a separate document with more specific information on the phased approach for employee return.

 Guided by our values, we have put in place the following expectations: